 What Causes Mold?

 If you’ve noticed a musty smell in your home or office, there is a good chance that mold is present.
 Mold can grow almost anywhere, and its presence is closely linked with moisture and poor ventilation.
-Here are some of the most common causes of mold in the home or office:
+If you notice any of the following common causes of mold in the home or office, call MSR Restoration for mold inspection services!

 - High Humidity Areas.
 In places where the air humidity is naturally high, it’s easier for mold to grow and spread.
 Some types of mold can even grow if the humidity is below 55%, so it doesn’t have to be incredibly humid for mold to grow.
 Your HVAC system may also be at fault for humidity problems as it works to heat or cool the air in your home.